-These rebates will be available to people in designated suburbs who have already installed solar panels but have not already accessed a solar rebate.
+These rebates will be available to people who have already installed solar panels but have not already accessed a solar rebate.
 Last year, we promised that the battery program will be available in growth areas where there are already a large number of homes with solar panels.

 Victorian households are eligible to receive a battery rebate under the Program if the property:

-- the property is within a designated postcode and already has solar PV panels with a capacity equal to or greater than 5kW
+- the property already has solar PV panels with a capacity equal to or greater than 5kW

 - pre-approval is obtained from your Distributed Network Service Provider (DNSP) to safely connect a battery to the grid